shark062/LotteryPredictor/replit.md

 - No "Random Mode Activated" messages should be shown when no strategies are selected
 - Interface should remain clean and minimal without unnecessary notifications

+## Privacy and Security Preferences
+- Winner notifications should protect user privacy by not showing names to other users
+- Only the actual winner should see their own name in victory notifications
+- Other users see anonymous "Someone won" messages
+- No connection notifications should be shown when users connect to the real-time system

 # System Architecture

 ## Frontend Architecture